adsabs/ads-examples/library_csv/README.md

   No Description,3,1974AJ.....79.1082E	1908sscc.book.....E	1908nhu..book.....E
 ```

-The only currently option is the output file name:
+As you can see, each value is comma separated, and bibcodes are separated by tabs.
+If you want this output in something different, then just change the script.
+The only current option via command line is to choose the output file name:

 ```bash
 python lib_2_csv.py --help